jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 > NOTE
 >
-> The implemented code covers group enrollments with symetric keys and MQTT.
+> The implemented code covers group enrollments with symetric keys or CA X509 certificates and MQTT.
 Feel free to adapt the code to your own needs.
 Upcoming iterations will add other options.
-> In production environments, pay attention to how the primary is stored and managed.
+> In production environments, pay attention to how the secrets are stored and managed.

 ## Message templates